Planning projects can mean heavy lifting for small towns

 Members of the Highland Planning Board are volunteers.
 There is no financial compensation.
 Board members say they’ve dedicated hundreds, if not thousands, of volunteer hours outside of meetings.

 Among Camp FIMFO’s representatives is Alexander Betke, an attorney and lobbyist who “enjoys considerable experience working with the Governor’s Office, the Legislature, state agencies, the Attorney General and the State Comptroller, along with New York’s federal government representatives,” according to the web page of his employer, Brown & Weinraub.
-His clients include major industry associations and Fortune 500 companies.
+His clients include major industry associations and Fortune 500 companies, as well as small businesses and not-for-profits.

 Brown & Weinraub was the state’s top lobbyist in 2022 and 2023, bringing in the biggest sums, $15.5 million and $21.15 million, respectively, according to City & State.
 In 2023, New York hit a new record high on the amount of money spent on lobbying.

-Camp FIMFO, a subsidiary of Sun Communities, is a publicly traded real estate trust that invests in manufactured housing communities, recreational vehicle communities, and marinas.
+Sun NG Kittatinny RV, LLC, referred to locally as Camp FIMFO, is a subsidiary of Sun Communities, a publicly traded real estate trust that invests in manufactured housing communities, recreational vehicle communities, and marinas.
 Its revenue was $1.398 billion in 2020.
-Revenue for the first quarter of 2024 was already up to $669.7 million.
+Revenue for the first quarter of 2024 was at $669.7 million.

 By contrast, Highland officials work with a budget of a little more than $3 million.

-Highland is currently working on rewriting its ten-year comprehensive plan, which will be used to inform revisions to the current town code.
+Highland is currently working on rewriting its 10-year comprehensive plan, which will be used to inform revisions to the current town code.

 “So I think you guys can tell from the past two to three years, we’ve had a lot of big projects come our way, and we’ve had a lot of changes in our community,” Highland Supervisor John Pizzolato told residents at a recent scoping session on the plan.
 “This is the public’s opportunity to inform how we change how we grow, how we evolve, what we want to stay in, what we don’t want to stay in, or what we don’t want to evolve into.
 But it really is for the taxpayers for the public and for the residents to inform what the next 10 years of our town our codes and our rules look like.”